james-pearce/james-pearce.github.io/_posts/2020-12-09-the-case-for-markdown-everywhere.markdown

 ---

+### Analytics and maths

 The popular analytical tools [Jupyter](https://jupyter.org) and [RStudio](https://rstudio.com) both use Markdown for writing reports that can include code, calculations, charts and other enhancements.

-The other killer feature for someone like me is support for mathematics in the form of [LaTeX][latex] commands.
+The other killer feature for someone like me is many versions support mathematics in the form of [LaTeX][latex] commands.
-So it is easy to include a maths equation like $y = X\beta + \epsilon$.
+So it is easy to include a maths equation like $ y = X\beta + \epsilon $.

 ## Why I like it